 april joined Watsi on May 3rd, 2013.
-7 other people also joined Watsi on that day! april's most recent donation supported Ivan, a three-year-old boy from Tanzania, for contracture release surgery to enable him to play again.
+7 other people also joined Watsi on that day! april's most recent donation supported Munty, a bright 12-year-old boy from Cambodia, to fund surgery to heal his fractured arm.

 april has funded healthcare for 58 patients in 11 countries.